Phase diagram of the three-dimensional subsystem toric code: Introduction

+With these motivations, we address the conjecture in the context of the 3D subsystem toric code (3D STC).
+The rest of the paper is organized as follows.

+We first write down a family of translationally invariant Hamiltonians (Eq.~\eqref{eq:Hamiltonian_J_K} of Sec.~\ref{sec:bulk_phases}) with non-commuting terms that aim to capture the most important features of the code, and from which we can extract meaningful conclusions despite being not exactly solvable.
+Then, we explore the phase diagram of this Hamiltonian at both zero and nonzero temperatures.
+As a general strategy, we first focus on zero temperature.
+After understanding the zero temperature phase diagram, we can discuss the thermal stability of each of the phases.

+It is worth noting that no one-form symmetries are imposed by hand in constructing the Hamiltonian.
+Generators of the one-form symmetries are precisely the stabilizers of the subsystem code~\cite{RobertsBartlett, RobertsYoshidaKubicaBartlett, StahlNandkishore}, which have finite (rather than infinite) coefficients in our Hamiltonian.

+In Sec.~\ref{sec:TC_limit}, we first focus on limiting cases where the Hamiltonian contains only commuting terms.
+In these limits, we find zero temperature phases that are equivalent to the 3D toric code, or its electromagnetic dual.

+In Sec.~\ref{sec:lattice_duality}, we move away from the above limit, and address the full Hamiltonian with non-commuting terms.
+An important technical observation is a lattice duality transformation which maps the STC Hamiltonian to two copies of 3D $\mb{Z}_2$ lattice gauge theories (LGT), whose phase diagram at zero temperature is well known.

+With these, we find that for any parameter choice that respects translation symmetry and an exchange symmetry between the two LGTs, the system is either in the topologically ordered phase of the 3D toric code, or its electromagnetic dual (Fig.~\ref{fig:ZN_phase_diagram}).
+The two phases are separated by a first-order phase transition.
+Furthermore, we note that neither of the phases are stable at finite temperatures.

+Crucial to the Hamiltonian is a kinetic constraint that point charges must emanate fluxes in both LGTs.
+This is the property that leads to syndrome confinement, but so far it played no role in the phase diagram.

-In Sec.~\ref{sec:boundary_surface_code}, we consider breaking the exchange symmetry between the two gauge theories, and putting them into mutually dual phases.
+In Sec.~\ref{sec:boundary_surface_code}, we consider breaking the exchange symmetry between the two LGTs, and putting them into mutually dual phases.
 The kinetic constraint leads to the confinement of all bulk excitations.
 This explains the absence of ground state degeneracy (and topological order) when the underlying lattice does not have a boundary.
-However, with appropriate boundary conditions -- for example as in the original formulation of the STC~\cite{KubicaVasmer} -- a 2D toric code can appear on the boundary.
-Interestingly, known microscopic facts about the STC can be rephrased in fairly general terms of the gauge theory.
-For example, it becomes clear that the ground state degeneracy of the 3D STC really comes from the boundary 2D toric code, and the logical operator of the former is bounded by that of the latter.
-We can also reverse-engineer the microscopic boundary condition from their gauge theory interpretation.